adamgreen/Ferdinand20/README.md

 ---
+## October 19th, 2020
+### Project on Pause
+If the 2020 running of the SRS Robo-Magellan competition hadn't been cancelled this year, it would have been run a couple of weekends ago.
+I wouldn't have had enough ready to actually compete this year though.
+I haven't even started on the main robot control electronics yet.
+Before I finalize the PDB design and start working on those main control electronics, I want to take a break and work on some other foolish electronic projects.
+Hopefully I can get back to this project before the end of the year and get it ready for next year's competition.

+---
 ## September 27th, 2020
 I have completed the updates to the PDB enclosure to make it smaller and look less out of place on the back of the Sawppy rover.